Offer A Gospel-Graced Pathway

-Remind everyone about the Expecting and New Parent Blog, the Newborn Promise Podcast and the Newborn Promise Project App, three quality info hubs that provide ongoing support with a Christian perspective on topics expecting and new parents care about most.
+Remind everyone about the Expecting and New Parent Blog and the Newborn Promise Podcast, two quality info hubs that provide ongoing support with a Christian perspective on topics expecting and new parents care about most.

 Step 4: Enrich Your Early Childhood Ministry

 God pours eternity into developing hearts.
 He plants seeds of longing and love for him as life takes shape in the hidden